 - An adult must be present while the service learning is performed.

-- The supervising adult cannot be a member of the student’s family.
+- The supervising adult should not be a member of the student’s family.

-- In general, activities cannot be performed in private residences unless it is part of a group undertaking.
+- In general, activities should not be performed in private residences unless it is part of a group undertaking.

 - All family duties (mowing lawns, babysitting, doing chores, etc.) do not count.